-- Place the patch on your lower abdomen (below the waist).
-Do not use oil, lotion, or powder on the skin where you place the patch.
+- Do not use oil, lotion, or powder on the skin where you place the patch.
 Do not put the patch over burns, cuts, or irritated skin.

-- If a patch falls off, just put it back on a different area.
+- If a patch falls off, put it back on.
 If the patch does not stick completely, put on a new patch, but continue to follow your original schedule for changing to a new one.

 - Fold the used patch in half with the sticky side together.
-Place it in a sturdy childproof container.
-Throw this container in the trash, out of the reach of children and pets.
+Throw it in the trash, out of the reach of children and pets.
 Do not flush the patch down the toilet.